 - Try a ten-minute buffer: Offer them a window of physical space and silence when they first arrive home before asking questions.

-- Reflective responses: If they share a frustration, reflecting their feelings back to them instead of offering immediate solutions helps them feel understood.
+- Reflective responses: If they share a frustration, reflecting their feelings back before offering solutions can help them feel understood.

 - Validation over advice: Use phrases like “that sounds like a lot to handle” to acknowledge their stress without trying to fix it.